JeCelle/SurvivalLog-ItemSpawner/README.md

 - If the UI ever glitches, press **F1** as a hardcoded fallback to drop a piece of Glass.

 ## Disclaimer & Warning
-**⚠️ Use at your own risk!**
+**⚠️ USE AT YOUR OWN RISK!**
-This mod interacts heavily with raw memory and bypasses several internal game loops using reflection.
-It is not perfect.
+To be completely honest, the code holding this together is currently in a **"duct tape and spit"** kind of stage.
+Because the game developers aggressively stripped the UI engine, this mod interacts heavily with raw memory and bypasses several internal game loops using aggressive workarounds.

+Expect glitches, expect bugs, and use carefully:
 - It may cause physics glitches if you spawn hundreds of items at once.
 - Game updates that change internal memory structures may break the mod.
-- **I (BlackScriptor) am not responsible for any corrupted save files, game crashes, or issues you may encounter while using this.** Always back up your save files before using trainers!
+- **I (BlackScriptor) will not be responsible for any corrupted save files, game crashes, or issues you may encounter because of this.** Always back up your save files before experimenting!